A nail polish that lasts for two weeks?

 So when I read about this gel-like polish which would apparently last for two weeks, but which could be easily removed, just like any regular polish, I was sold.
 Or it was, rather: sold to the gullible fool whose nail polish never seems to last more than a day without chipping, and who’s pretty freaking sick of it, to be completely honest.

 This is a two-step process: you apply the colour first, then the long-lasting topcoat – which is where the magic happens, apparently.
 Interestingly, although some of the available colours are very bright, Essie claim this is a non-stain formula, which doesn’t require a base-coat, making it even quicker and easier to apply.
 “We’ll see about that!”
 I thought.

-I chose the shade ‘Rock the Runway’, which is basically the perfect shade of bright red, as far as I’m concerned:
+I chose the shade ‘Rock the Runway’, ( BUY IT HERE) which is basically the perfect shade of bright red, as far as I’m concerned:

 (I am never more aware of my failings as a blogger than when I try to take photos of my sloppy nail-polish application.
 Let’s just say I’m Not a Nail Person, and leave it that, hmm?)

 I had to use two coats (not including the topcoat) to get this effect, and while it applied easily enough, it seemed to take forever to dry, which was a bit of a bummer for someone as lacking in patience as I am.
 When I first wrote about my LED lamp, quite a few people commented to say they couldn’t be bothered with the “hassle” of it, but, for me, the lamp is SO much quicker than using regular polish.